-It should note that the municipality is using the audit committee & performance audit commitee to deal with issues of Performance management.
-Meetings held deal with Performance & Audit issues only.
-The municipality has appointed a new audit committee with will undertake a responsibility of both Finance, Internal Control and Performance Management responsibilities
+The municipality does not have a separate performance audit committee; however, the Audit Committee plays both roles.
+It should note that the municipality is using the audit committee to deal with issues of Performance management.
+Separate meetings are held which deals with Performance issues only.
+The municipality has appointed a new audit committee with will undertake a responsibility of both Finance, Internal Control and Performance Management responsibilities.

-3.7.13.
-MUNICIPAL BID COMMITTEES
+3.7.14.
+MUNICIPAL BIDCOMMITTEES